 Planning an intervention can be a challenging task, which requires a great deal of organization and research.
 Prior to the actual intervention event, it is essential for friends and family members of the addict to follow through on fulfilling certain tasks, including:

 It is best for the addicted individual to enter into treatment immediately following the intervention.
-The members of the intervention team should consult with the addict about the possibility of medical detox and the treatment program options available.
+The members of the intervention team should consult with the addict about the possibility of detox and the treatment program options available.

 The process of addiction treatment at Restore Drug Rehab LA is split into three separate, yet integrated, components: detoxification, rehabilitation, and aftercare support.
 Once a successful intervention has taken place, the addict will be guided towards the appropriate course of treatment.

 Detox is designed to enable the cessation of drug use, with medications often used to support this process.
-Medical detox is not always required, but it is typically advised whenever physical-somatic withdrawal symptoms are present.
+Detox is not always required, but it is typically advised whenever physical-somatic withdrawal symptoms are present.
 Rehabilitation programs are designed to address the emotional, cognitive and environmental aspects of addiction, with psychotherapy support offered alongside relapse prevention and pharmacotherapy programs.
 Aftercare includes all programs that can be used for sobriety maintenance following the completion of treatment.
 Popular aftercare programs include 12-step support groups, SMART Recovery, and sober living environments.

 Drug addiction and alcoholism are both life-threatening disorders that should not go untreated.
 If you believe that your friend or family member is in need of addiction treatment, do not hesitate to take action.
 Our intervention services at Restore Treatment Center can guide you through the process of planning an intervention, as well as carrying out the intervention itself.